Coronavirus Resources for Districts

-Stay current on the latest COVID-19 developments in Alaska, and access parent and teacher resources here.
+A summary of Alaska COVID-19 developments in Alaska as they unfolded during the final semester of the 2019-20 school year, from March-May 2020.
 AASB joins Alaskans in following the advice of state and national agencies in adopting practices to protect the health of our employees, customers, visitors, and the public, and prevent the spread of the COVID-19 virus by flattening the curve of transmission.

 The state of Alaska will begin taking applications for a $290 million small-business grant program as soon as Tuesday, May 26, the directors of the Alaska Industrial Development and Export Authority has confirmed.
 “The intent is to provide funding from this program for businesses of 50 employees and less and nonprofits,” said Julie Anderson, commissioner of the Alaska Department of Commerce, AIDEA’s parent agency.
 AIDEA expects between 5,000 and 7,000 Alaska businesses or nonprofits will receive grants as large as $100,000 apiece.
 Twenty percent of the $290 million has been reserved for rural businesses, those in communities with 5,000 or fewer residents.